 Hair loss treatment instead

-What many men choose instead is a customised hair loss treatment course, which uses clinically-proven components to combat the DHT which causes follicles to gradually shrink and hair to weaken in those with a genetic sensitivity to this testosterone byproduct.
-A thinning crown such as Martin Roberts’ can be a stubborn area to treat.
-However, at Belgravia, we have found effective results can often be achieved by using a combination of finasteride 1mg tablets to inhibit DHT and a recommended formulation of high strength minoxidil.
+What many men choose instead is a genetic hair loss treatment course, which uses clinically-proven components to combat the DHT which causes follicles to gradually shrink and hair to weaken in those with a genetic sensitivity to this testosterone byproduct.
+A thinning crown such as Martin Roberts’ can be addressed via non-surgical means by employing the MHRA licensed and FDA approved medications finasteride 1mg – to inhibit DHT – and high strength minoxidil – to encourage hair growth.

 The Belgravia Centre is the leader in hair loss treatment in the UK, with two clinics based in Central London.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation Form from anywhere in the UK or the rest of the world.
 View our Hair Loss Success Stories, which are the largest collection of such success stories in the world and demonstrate the levels of success that so many of Belgravia’s patients achieve.
 You can also phone 020 7730 6666 any time for our hair loss helpline or to arrange a free consultation.